 Such is the appeal of La Dispute: They can tickle you as they bowl you over.
 They deal in such extremes that it can almost come off as absurd, but they maintain a powerful relatability.
 You can look in on the characters in their songs, even laugh or point at them as they’re drawn out dramatically and vigilantly over the band’s just as carefully constructed din, but they’re so well-developed that you can’t help but hear yourself.

-Sam Woodring: So here’s my one and only question — are you ready?
+Sam Goblin: So here’s my one and only question — are you ready?

 Jordan Dreyer: I think I’m ready.